-☼ Author of Back in Time Tarot and Tarot in Reverse.
-Co-Creator of the Snowland Deck.
+☼ Author of Back in Time Tarot, Tarot in Reverse and Naked Tarot.
+Co-Creator of the Snowland Deck and Coffee Tarto.
 Amazon Hall of Fame Reviewer.
 Wife.
 Homeschooling Mom.
 Mystic.
 Foodie.
 Mental Hygienist.
 Renaissance Soul.
 Conceptual Blender.
 7w8.
 ENxP.
 Award-Winning Cook.
 BS Adverse.
 Lover of Life. ☼

 Another name for present-moment awareness and living in the Now, mindfulness is a state of active observation.
 It slows down time, helps gather our vital energy resources where it belongs (in our body, right now) and aids us in detaching ourselves from thoughts (and their subsequent emotions) that engender suffering.